xbenyx/xo/readme.md

 #Project Overview:

-This project is a ERP system integrated in SAGE200 and Sicon manufacturing, with this software you can reduce the number of users.
+This project it is a ERP system integrated with SAGE200 and Sicon manufacturing, with this software you can reduce the number of users.

 Steps to set up